amandaguglieri/hackinglife/docs/53-dns.md

 - `/etc/bind/named.conf.options`
 - `/etc/bind/named.conf.log`

-In the file `/etc/bind/named.conf.local`  we can define the different zones..
+In the file `/etc/bind/named.conf.local`  we can define the different zones.
 A `zone file` is a text file that describes a DNS zone with the BIND file format.
 In other words it is a point of delegation in the DNS tree.
 The BIND file format is the industry-preferred zone file format and is now well established in DNS server software.
 A zone file describes a zone completely.
 There must be precisely one `SOA` record and at least one `NS` record.
 The SOA resource record is usually located at the beginning of a zone file.
 The main goal of these global rules is to improve the readability of zone files.
 A syntax error usually results in the entire zone file being considered unusable.
 The name server behaves similarly as if this zone did not exist.
 It responds to DNS queries with a `SERVFAIL` error message.

 DNS misconfigurations and vulnerabilities.